You asked a Business Plan Company for help. You have a Business Plan in your hands. You applied for funding. But your

 Business plans that fail to explain the sales, marketing, and distribution strategy are destined for one thing – the trashcan!
-The key questions that must be answered are: who will buy it, why, and most importantly, how will you get it to them?
-You must explain how you have already generated customer interest, obtained pre-orders, or better yet, made actual sales – and describe how you will leverage this experience through a cost-effective go-to-market strategy.
+The key questions must be answered: who will buy it, why, and most importantly, how will you get it to them?
+In addition, you must explain how you have already generated customer interest, obtained pre-orders, or made actual sales and how you will leverage this experience through a cost-effective go-to-market strategy.

 All I can say is Ha Ha Ha!

 No matter what you may think, you have competitors.
 Maybe not a direct competitor – in the sense of a company offering an identical solution – but at least a substitute.
 Fingers are a substitute for a spoon.
 First-class mail is a substitute for e-mail.
 A coronary bypass is a substitute for an angioplasty.
 A travel agent is a substitute for planning a trip yourself.
-Competitors, simply stated, consist of everybody pursuing the same customer Rands.
+Competitors stated, consist of everyone pursuing the same customer Rands.

 Business plans – especially those authored by people with scientific backgrounds – are often packed with too many technical details and scientific jargon.
 Initially, investors are interested in your technology only in terms of how it: